 - P. Nelson C. Sprecher, "Are Sensitive Technologies Enablers of Civil Nuclear Power?
 An Empirical Study", Atoms for Peace, 3, 2 (2010).

 - P. Nelson , "An Empirical Assessment of Elements of the Future of Civil Nuclear Energy", NSSPI Report NSSPI-10-001

 - P. Nelson C.M.
 Sprecher, "Where will new nuclear power plants be constructed?
 Validation of a predictive model", Proceedings of 31st Annual Meeting of ESARDA, May 26-28, 2009, Vilnius, Lithuania.

 - P. Nelson, C.M.
 Sprecher, "What Determines the Extent of National Reliance on Civil Nuclear Power?", NSSPI Report NSSPI-08-014.
 24 October 2008.

-- P. Nelson and C.M.
-Sprecher, "What Determines the Extent of National Reliance on Civil Nuclear Power?", Proceedings of the INMM 49th Annual Meeting, July 2008, Nashville, TN.
+- P. Nelson C.M.
+Sprecher, "What Determines the Extent of National Reliance on Civil Nuclear Power?", 49th Annual Meeting of the Institute for Nuclear Materials Management (INMM), Nashville, TN, July 2008, .